FormShantonu/NodeJs/node_interview_note.md

 ```
 ## Streams Module ##

+> What are Streams in Node.js?

+Streams in Node.js are objects that allow continuous reading/writing of data.
+They are useful for handling large data efficiently by processing chunks instead of loading the entire data into memory.

 > How many types of streams are present in node.js?

-streams are objects that allow you to handle data flow (reading, writing, or processing) in chunks rather than loading the entire data into memory.
-This makes streams memory-efficient and allows for processing large files or real-time data effectively.There are four types of streams
+There are four types of streams

 * Readable − Stream which is used for read operation.
 * Writable − Stream which is used for write operation.